-{\bf Main Results:} We present a novel approach for trajectory generation in mapless global planning, focusing on creating trajectories that cover the most viable directions within a robot's limited (120 degrees) field of view, while respecting environmental traversability constraints.
-We present an \textbf{end-to-end} mapless trajectory generator, MTG, which can efficiently compute viable trajectories that are traversable for both wheeled and legged robots.
-Our model is trained and demonstrated in the outdoor scenes, where the non-traversable areas include bushes, trees, buildings, streets with traffic, etc. The MTG approach achieves {\bf 72\%} coverage of the traversable areas in the robot's field of view.
-The coverage is calculated by the distance between generated trajectories and ground truth trajectories (see Section~\ref{sec:approach}).
-The major contributions include: \begin{enumerate} \item \textbf{Novel End-to-End Learning Model:} We propose a novel end-to-end architecture for global trajectory generation, which can efficiently and effectively generate viable trajectories.
-Based on the architecture of Conditional Variational Autoencoder (CVAE), we extend the method to the task of using multiple trajectories distributions to cover possible traversable areas.
-Different distributions of the embedded information, generated by the encoder, are applied with the attention mechanism to provide the conditions to the Decoders.
-The attention model informs the decoder about other trajectories, guiding the generation of more effective trajectories, which is closer to the ground truth. \item \textbf{New Loss Functions:} We design an innovative loss function that accounts for multiple constraints inherent in mapless trajectory generation.
+\begin{enumerate} \item \textbf{Novel End-to-End Learning Model:} We propose a novel end-to-end architecture for global trajectory generation, which can efficiently and effectively generate viable trajectories.
+Based on the architecture of the Conditional Variational Autoencoder (CVAE), we extend the method to the task of using multiple trajectory distributions to cover possible traversable areas.
+Different distributions of the embedded information, generated by the encoder, are applied with the attention mechanism to provide the conditions to the decoders.
+The attention model informs the decoders about other trajectories, guiding the generation of more effective trajectories, which are closer to the ground truth. \item \textbf{New Loss Functions:} We design an innovative loss function that accounts for multiple constraints inherent in mapless trajectory generation.
 These include traversability, diversity, and coverage constraints.
-Our approach ensures trajectories account for the occlusions caused by dynamic obstacles and does not travel into non-traversable regions, while performing comprehensive exploration of open outdoor areas. \item \textbf{Performance Improvement:} Empirical evaluations reveal that our model outperforms existing methods, such as DLOW~\cite{yuan2020dlow} and CVAE~\cite{cvae}.
-We demonstrate the performance by conducting tests on various robots, including Clearpath Husky and Boston Dynamics Spot robots, in challenging environments with occlusions by dynamic obstacles and different non-traversable areas, such as trees, buildings, bushes, etc. The testing environment for the global planning has the scale of several hundred meters.
-Our method consistently shows {\bf at least 6\%} improvement in coverage of traversable areas and up to {\bf 89\%} reduction in trajectory portions belonging to non-traversable regions. \end{enumerate}
+Our approach ensures trajectories account for the occlusions caused by dynamic obstacles and do not travel into non-traversable regions while performing comprehensive exploration of open outdoor areas.